jetbrains-academy/algo-challenges-in-kotlin/Dynamic Programming/The Main Idea/task_template.md

-In this chapter, you will implement various dynamic programming algorithms and will see how they solve problems that evaded all attempts to solve them using greedy or divide-and-conquer strategies.
+In this chapter, you will implement various dynamic programming algorithms and will see how they solve problems that evaded all our attempts to solve them using greedy or divide-and-conquer strategies.
 There are countless applications of dynamic programming in practice ranging from searching for similar Internet pages to gene prediction in DNA sequences.
 You will learn how the same idea helps